THE HISTORY OF AHMEN RACING

 Soon after, the Boulevard Club and Toronto Sailing & Canoe Club became active in AHMEN.

-By the 1990s, under the chairmanship of Steve Reid from EYC and Treasurer Lori Anderson from HCYC, the now established and very successful weekend schedule was two races in August and four in September.
+By the late-1990s, under the chairmanship of Steve Reid from EYC and treasurer Lori Anderson from HCYC, the now established and very successful weekend schedule was two races in August and four in September.
 At that time there were two white sail and three spinnaker starts, all operating under the PHRF-LO handicap system.

 AHMEN GETS ITS OWN WEBSITE AND MORE CLUBS JOIN